 Let me explain.
 White Castle, actually one of the better fast food brands, offers a Crave Clutch delivery package with meals that are “the perfect choice for family meals and gatherings.”
 The brand leverages a dubious fact, saying it invented carry out when it toyed with the idea in the 1930s.

 Whether the latter claim is true or not is beside the point.
 Whether it creates preference is not.

 Fast food marketing suffers from an error common to many categories.
 Everything is about the company or brand.
 Not about the user, whose emotional identification with fast food brands remains soft.

-Fast food chains often try to gain market share by either rotating items on their menu.
+Fast food chains often try to gain market share by rotating items on their menu.
 Buying up new locations.
 Or offering cheaper deals.
-That just tells target audiences to shop around, without demonstrating any loyalty to specific brand.
+That just tells target audiences to shop around, without demonstrating any loyalty to a specific brand.
 It’s all akin to the dilemma craft beers find themselves in, a web story you can view here.

 “Fast food marketers, look for the emotion.
 Not what you offer.
 Otherwise, you remain spinning in the fast food marketing cycle.”

 Unlike most fast food marketing, Chick-fil-A doesn’t promote cheap deals or keep changing its menu.
 Its brand actually means something to people.
 While its current campaign may seem corny to some, it actually features the customer.
 And fits within the brand promise of warm feelings.

 The funny thing is that position isn’t terribly special.
 But it is in fast food because so few brands claim anything.
 McDonald’s remains No. 1 because of its many locations, heritage, and brand that says “fun.”

 The rest?
 Who knows?
 So, instead, they use cliches like “crave” or make claims based on operations from nearly 100 years ago.
 It’s always what fast food brand X is.
 Not who fast food brand X’s customer is.